Financial assistance for the removal of an oil heating system

 - or a combination of these energies.

-Once your work is complete, you must fill out the online form to submit your application for financial assistance.
+Once your work is complete, you had to fill out the online form to submit your application for financial assistance.

 Previous